Our business ethos

 Perhaps a little unusually, our intention is not to grow as a company.
 Having been there before, what we want to do is focus on what we enjoy doing and do it will, so very deliberately we are staying small.
 Very small.

-The Noise Chap is a wise and lovely chap called Adam who has worked in health and safety, and noise specifically, for far longer than he cares to remember.
-Or indeed given his advancing years, longer than he can remember these days.
-For the record Adam is not one of the old chaps in the photos on this site, he's not that ancient.
-Yet.
-Although he does make a lot of grunting noises when he sits down.
-Adam started out in the world of semi-gainful employment working in health and safety for a company called AlliedSignal in a turbocharger factory, before moving on to a cake factory which had the massive bonus of a conveyor belt of hot chocolate cake going right past his office window.
+Adam has worked in health and safety, and noise specifically, for far longer than he cares to remember.
+Adam started out in the world of semi-gainful employment 26 years ago working in health and safety in a turbocharger factory where he also started out on workplace audiometric testing, before moving on to a cake factory which had the massive bonus of a conveyor belt of fresh chocolate cake going right past his office window.
 He ate a lot.
-The factory is closed now but this is not related to how much he ate, honest.
-After that it was to a poultry breeding company, progressing through that company and it's parent to become the, frankly preposterous sounding, Global Director Health, Safety and Environment.
+The factory is closed now but this is not related to how much he ate.
+After that it was to a poultry breeding company, progressing through that company and its parent to become the, frankly preposterous sounding, Global Director Health, Safety and Environment.